Skip to main content

 Benchtops

 Laminate: $400 to $600 per m2 ($1,200 to $3,000 total) Durable, wide colour range, budget-friendly.
-Modern laminates look far better than they used to.
+Modern laminates look significantly better than they did ten years ago.

-Engineered stone: $700 to $1,200 per m2 ($2,100 to $6,000 total) Most popular choice in 2026.
-Consistent colour, low maintenance, wide range of looks from marble-effect to concrete-look.
+Engineered stone: $700 to $1,200 per m2 ($2,100 to $6,000 total) The most popular choice in 2026.
+Consistent colour, low maintenance, available in everything from marble-effect to concrete-look.

 Natural stone: $1,200 to $2,000+ per m2 ($3,600 to $10,000+ total) Unique patterns, premium feel.
-Requires sealing and more maintenance.
+Requires sealing and more careful maintenance.

-Porcelain: $1,100 to $1,800 per m2 ($3,300 to $9,000 total) Newer option gaining popularity.
-Heat and scratch resistant, very thin profile possible.
+Porcelain: $1,100 to $1,800 per m2 ($3,300 to $9,000 total) Gaining popularity quickly.
+Heat and scratch resistant, very thin profile is possible.

 Appliances